Select Page

 This is a superb product and there’s nothing else quite like it.
 Ironically, the one thing Cover Stain doesn’t do very well is cover stains.
 Other than that, it’s brilliant.
 Click here to see latest prices.

-Bullseye 123
+Zinsser Bullseye 123 Review

 Yet another primer, sealer and stain block.
 Bullseye 123 is a water-based product with a drying time of around 4 hours.
 You can use this product to block light stains such as nicotine.
 However it comes into its own as a primer for bare timber, or an adhesion primer on things such as uPVC windows and doors.
-Available here.
+Available here by clicking here.

-Zinsser DIF Wallpaper Remover
+Zinsser DIF Wallpaper Remover Review

 This is a liquid you add to water and apply to perforated wallpaper when you need to remove it.
 DIF works by penetrating the paper, then dissolving the wallpaper paste.
 I use it and like it and think it definitely helps move the job along.